SamuelLeeD/zoocasa-scraper/README.md

 # Zoocasa crawler
-Scrapes the listings from Zoocasa.
+Scrapes the listings from Zoocasa for property information and prices.

 For it to work, you need to install Scrapy (probably using "pip install scrapy").